esprit-dev/homebridge-dummy/README.md

 With this plugin, you can create any number of fake accessories that will do nothing when triggered.
 This can be very useful for advanced automation with HomeKit scenes.

-Currently, only Lightbulbs and Switches are supported but we plan to add more options over the coming months.
+Currently, only Lightbulbs, Outlets, and Switches are supported but we plan to add more options over the coming months.

 ## Configuration